Time for action

 South African trip

-Late 2013 Janny and husband Jaap were about to meet old friends and relatives in South Africa.
+Late 2013 Janny and husband Jaap planned to meet old friends and relatives in South Africa.
 That would happen early 2014.
-Unfortunately Jaap passed on 17th February.
+Unfortunately Jaap passed on 17th February, 2014.
 He is sadly missed at this end and in Johannesburg and environs.
 It will take time before Janny will meet nurse Sibungili who works at one of the projects close to migrant hostels dr. Joop Lensink supervises and others in Soweto and elsewhere in South Africa.
 Husband Jaap was fundraiser of these projects.
 Sibungili and another old friend Mr. Patrick (former sales manager of Nestlé) admit that progress is made slowly but surely.
 These two friends set the example of strong people who cooperate to help others to help themselves. themselves.

 However, in fact it is a shame that the South African government stipulates that pupils of primary and secondary schools should wear school uniforms and matching shoes, but does not provide the facilities for the really poor to acquire these items.Without the proper attire they cannot attend classes.

 PREVIOUS actions of the Drag Anchor carrier Janny (please read elsewhere on this site for further explanation) still go on.
 She still supports the idea of making the statue in dedication of the Unknown Docker reality.
-The idea of materialising the statue Unknown Docker - made by Sandy Warnaar - is supported by Chief Marketing Officer Mai Elmar and other top brass in Rotterdam.
+The idea of materialising the statue Unknown Docker - made by Sandy Warnaar - is supported by top brass in Rotterdam.
 The scheme as to how to do it is still under discussion.

 Cruise Terminal Rotterdam